Access to China Articles

 Trade inside China on the Internet

-I have access to China and its staff, having traded in China for over 20 years and running local and international businesses.
+I have access to China and its staff, having traded in China for over 20 years and run local and international businesses.

-Our recommendation: There are many options available when trading inside China.
+Our recommendation: There are numerous options available for trading within China.
 Please make your goals clear before making the significant investment needed, e.g.

 Running a business inside China vs remaining as a foreign business